Kornweiss-Medical-LLC/KMLLC/docs/sars-2-bakersfield-immunity-transmission.md

 Here's an excerpt:
 > "Among 121 HCP exposed to a patient with unrecognized COVID-19, 43 became symptomatic and were tested for SARS-CoV-2, of whom three had positive test results; all three had unprotected patient contact.
 Exposures while performing physical examinations or during nebulizer treatments were more common among HCP with COVID-19."

-I cited different numbers in my video which represent a subset of the healthcare personnel in the study.
+Only 3 out of 121 health care personnel exposed to this patient became infected.
+Out of the 121, 37 had exposure to aerosol generating procedures.
+Only 3 out of these 37 became infected.
 See excerpted table below:

 ![](https://kornweiss-medical-llc.github.io/articles/images/agp-hcp-exposure.png)